guiguan/Uni-Call/README.md

 Support
 ----------------
-Please file any issue from [here](https://github.com/guiguan/Skype-Call/issues/new).
-Alternatively, you can leave comment on [my blog page](http://www.guiguan.net/alfred-workflow-skype-call-2-0/).
+Please file any issue from [this GitHub issue tracker](https://github.com/guiguan/Skype-Call/issues/new).
+Alternatively, you can leave comments on [my blog page](http://www.guiguan.net/alfred-workflow-skype-call-2-0/).
+Or, you can post on the [Skype Call 2.0 topic section of Alfred forum](http://www.alfredforum.com/topic/2142-skype-call-20/).

 Credit
 ----------------